Skip to content

 What language is Hokkaido-ben?

-Hokkaido-ben is a dialect of Japanese.
+Hokkaido-ben is a dialect of the Japanese language.

 Which region is Hokkaido-ben associated with?